-Whether you’re headed from Verona to Milan at the end of an Italy trip so you can fly home, or you’re gearing up for a designer shopping excursion, the best way to get from Verona to Milan is by train.
+Whether you’re headed from Verona to Milan so you can fly home at the end of your trip, or you’re gearing up for a designer shopping excursion, the best way to get from Verona to Milan is by train.

-It’s a relatively straight shot from east to west, covering 98 miles (158 km), and Trenitalia can make the trip in less than 1.5 hours.
-Driving would take nearly two hours, and in addition you’d pay a pollution surcharge on your rental car to drive into central Milan.
+It’s a relatively straight journey from east to west, covering 98 miles (158 km).
+Trenitalia can make the trip in less than 1.5 hours, while driving would take nearly two hours.
+If you choose to drive, you must also consider the costs of renting a car and paying an additional pollution surcharge in order to drive into central Milan.
 Skip the hassle and take the train.

 Frequent Trains from Verona to Milan

 Trenitalia’s high-speed Alta Velocità (AV) trains serve both Verona Porta Nuova station and Milano Centrale station, making it easy to get from one to the other.
-What’s more, the AV trains from Verona to Milan are direct, meaning passengers don’t need to change trains along the way.
+Furthermore, the AV trains from Verona to Milan are direct, meaning passengers don’t need to change trains along the way.

-There are 29 trains departing Verona Porta Nuova each day headed for Milano Centrale, and the fastest connection on this route makes the trip in 1 hour 23 minutes.
-There are both Frecciarossa and Frecciabianca AV trains connecting the two cities, as well as Regionale trains, though the latter take just under two hours.
+There are 29 trains departing Verona Porta Nuova each day headed for Milano Centrale, and the fastest connection on this route makes the trip in 1 hour and 23 minutes.
+There are both Frecciarossa and Frecciabianca AV trains connecting the two cities, as well as Regionale trains, though the Regionale train journey takes longer, just under two hours.
 Tickets range in price from $17-27.

-Italo trains serve both Verona Porta Nuova and Milano Centrale, but in order to travel from one to the other you must book Verona-Bologna and Bologna-Milan separately and change trains in Bologna.
-Verona-Bologna takes 50 minutes, and Bologna-Milan takes 1 hour 15 minutes.
+Italo trains serve both Verona Porta Nuova and Milano Centrale, but they do not offer direct routes.
+You must book Verona-Bologna and Bologna-Milan separately and change trains in Bologna.
+Traveling from Verona to Bologna takes 50 minutes, and Bologna to Milan takes 1 hour and 15 minutes.